efrapp/rails-style-guide/README.md

     attr_accessible :login, :first_name, :last_name, :email, :password

-    # followed by association macros
+    # followed by association macros, in this order
+    has_many :authentications, dependent: :destroy
+    has_one :profile
+    # has_and_belongs_to_many would go here if you have one
     belongs_to :country

-    has_many :authentications, dependent: :destroy

     # and validation macros
     validates :email, presence: true